infor-design/enterprise-wc/src/ids-loading-indicator/README.md

 ## Converting from Previous Versions

 - 3.x:  have all new markup and classes.
-- 4.x: Busy Indicator has been changed to ids-loader.
+- 4.x: Busy Indicator has been changed to ids-loading-indicator.
 It has all new markup and classes for web components.

 ## Proposed Changes